WerWolv/Documentation/pattern_language/core-language/functions.md

 ### User-defined Literals

 User-defined Literals are ultimately syntactic sugar for function calls which in some cases is easier to read than regular function calls.
-To create one, simply define a function whose name starts with an underscore and takes a single character.
+To create one, simply define a function whose name starts with an underscore and takes a single parameter.

 ```rust
 fn _literal(u32 value) {